rkoonireddy/group-work/final-project/README.md

     │      └── images          <- Graphics and figures used in presentation │
     ├── requirements.txt       <- The requirements file for reproducing the analysis environment, e.g.
-    │
-    ├── setup.py               <- makes project pip installable (pip install -e .) so src can be imported │
-    └── tox.ini                <- tox file with settings for running tox; see tox.readthedocs.io

 --------